SharkSnack/shiren-6/content/dungeons/heart-of-serpentcoil-island.md

 #### Difficulty Curve

-Early game (1-9F) can be particularly rough - You'll ideally want to find a good shield,<br/>or perform techniques to rapidly level up or activate Sumo status to make things more manageable.<br/>Remember that HP regeneration speed increases at Lv10 and Lv20.
+Early game (1-9F) can be particularly rough - You'll ideally want to find a good shield,<br/>or perform techniques to rapidly level up or activate Sumo status to make things more manageable.<br/>Remember that Shiren's HP regeneration speed increases at Lv10 and Lv20.

 Mid game (10-41F) features Mixers (10-29F) as a rare spawn, making it a good time to synthesize.<br/>One notable difficulty spike is 33-39F, where Polygon Singa and Soul Reaper appear.<br/>Polygon Singa lowers Max Fullness by 7, and Soul Reaper is Swift 2 speed and passes through walls.<br/><span class="orangeText">40-41F turns into a bonus zone of mostly Mixermons and Chows if you eradicate the Pop Tank family.</span>